ruricolist/overlord/README.md

 # Overlord

 Overlord is a build system written in Common Lisp.

-It is a real build system, with the features you would expect of any reasonably modern build system: rules with multiple outputs, parallel builds, immunity to clock issues, and dynamic dependencies.
+It has the features you would expect of any reasonably modern build
+system: rules with multiple outputs, parallel builds, immunity to clock issues, and dynamic dependencies.

 It also solves certain problems specific to Lisp programming (namely, it lets you you reproducibly specify the desired state of a Lisp system which is to be saved as an image.)

 For more discussion of the thinking behind Overlord and how it relates to other build systems, [consult the wiki][wiki].

 ## Advice for users

-Before using Overlord, it would be a good idea to make sure you are running the latest version of [ASDF][].

 Note that, to run the test suite, you will need to download [Core Lisp][], and, if not on Windows, you must have the